oluwadunni1/Bank-Marketing-Campaign-Analysis-and-Prediction/README.md

 cd Bank-Marketing-Campaign-Analysis-and-Prediction

 ```
-2. **Download the dataset**.
+2. **Download the dataset**

    The dataset is available on [Kaggle](https://www.kaggle.com/competitions/playground-series-s5e8/overview).
 Download the CSV files (train.csv and test.csv) manually.
-3. **Place the dataset**.
+4. **Place the dataset**.
 Ensure the dataset files are placed in the following folder structure
 ```
     bank-marketing-prediction/
 └── data/